jcoombs3/bbus-peachtree-bank/README.md

 Retail Banking Web App - USA Edition is an out-of-the-box, configurable and themeable web app providing functionality tailored to the US market.

+## Prerequisites

+Follow the documentation to Deploy and run the app [on Community](https://community.backbase.com/documentation/Retail-Apps/latest/install_web_app)

 ## Main characteristics of a Retail Banking Web App:

 - **Fast Time to Market**.
 It allows “Adopt” customers to go to market in a couple of months, way faster than before, requiring zero or almost zero code touching.